gplately.PlotTopologies

 other

-A list containing other geological features like unclassified features, extended continental crusts, continental rifts, faults, orogenic belts, fracture zones, inferred paleo boundaries, terrane boundaries and passive continental boundaries.
+A list of miscellaneous topological plate boundary sections, which are not subduction zones or mid-ocean ridges (ridge/transform).
+This can include features like unclassified features, extended continental crusts, continental rifts, faults, orogenic belts, fracture zones, inferred paleo boundaries, terrane boundaries and passive continental boundaries.

 Type: